 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Three (3) years of the General Experience must have been at a managerial capacity directing clinincal operations or the delivery of behavioral health care services.
-This includes the supervision of professional behavioral health care staff.
+Three (3) years of the General Experience must have been in a managerial or supervisory capacity directing clinical operations or the delivery of behavioral health care services.
+This experience includes the supervision of professional behavioral health care staff.

 JOB CLASS DESIGNATION